Lakshminarayananc/agile-web-development-report/report.md

 Structure
 ---------

 The course lasted 13 days, starting on Wednesday, April 9, 2008, and ending on Friday, April 25, 2008.
+The entire course was held in one computer lab.
 Sessions started each day at 9:00 and lasted till 16:00.
 There was a lunch break from 12:00 to 13:00, and shorter breaks two times a day.
 This totaled to roughly 13*6 = 78 hours of work.
 No homework was given.
-Passing the course required continuous or nearly continuous attendance to sessions.
+Passing the course required continuous or nearly continuous attendance to sessions, and finishing the project work satisfactorily.

-The setting of the course was decided to resemble real-life project work in a fast-paced project.
+The setting of the course emulated real-life software work in a fast-paced project.
 The first three days were preparation.
-After that, students worked in pairs.
-Each pair had their own project with a real customer.
+The other two weeks were project work, divided into two one-week Scrum sprints.
+Project work was intertwined with lectures and exercises.
+The topics of the lectures were various aspects of Ruby on Rails, web development and agile development.

+Ten students enrolled to the course.
+Five of them were Finnish students from TUT, the other five foreign exchange students.
+Most of the students had software development as their major subject.
+There was a wide range of skills, but even the worst students had good enough skills for attending, and eventually completing the course.

+For a more detailed description of the course structure, see the [course diary](diary.html).

+Lecturer's Experiences
+----------------------

+These are some of our experiences from the course.
+They are in no particular order.

+### Things that worked well

+* **Students worked on their projects enthusiastically.** I had to remind the students of the lecture breaks and even then many of them often decided to skip them.
+(I, on the other hand, almost never skipped a break.)
+On many days, some of the students continued working after 16:00.
+This all even when the course corresponded with the first warm sunny days of the spring.

+* **Ruby on Rails is a good tool for learning agile development.** The

+* **Using RSpec to describe Ruby exercise requirements worked well.** The test-driven development tool we used on the course was RSpec.
+The requirements for Ruby exercises were described as RSpec test cases.
+This way the students got familiar with RSpec on the first day, and the barrier of learning to use the tool for test-driven development on the second day was lower.

+### Things that should be improved

-The original topic plan for the first week was as follows:
+* **The first week's exercises took longer than expected.** This added to the technical detail burden of the second week.
+The original topic plan for the preparation period was as follows:

   * Wednesday: Introduction.
 Basics of Ruby.
   * Thursday: Test-driven development.
   * Friday: Basics of Ruby on Rails.
 Scrum project management.

-We decided to wait and see, before making plans for the other two weeks.
-This turned out to be a good decision, since the teaching proceeded more slowly than we had anticipated.
   The actual topics of the first three days were:

   * Wednesday: Introduction.
 Very basics of Ruby.
   * Thursday: Test-driven development.
   * Friday: More Ruby.
 Very little of Ruby on Rails.

-For the rest of the course, project work was intertwined with lectures and sometimes exercises.
-The topics of the lectures were various aspects of Ruby on Rails, web development and agile development

-The project work divided into two one-week sprints.
-In practice the effect was not very good, as Scrum was followed quite liberally.

-For a more detailed description of the course structure, see the [course diary](diary.html).

-Lecturer's Experiences
-----------------------

-In this chapter we present our experiences from the course.
-They are in no particular order.

-Ten students enrolled to the course.
-Five of them were Finnish students from TUT, the other five foreign exchange students.
-Most of the students had software development as their major subject.
-There was a wide range of skills, but even the worst students had good enough skills for attending, and eventually completing the course.
+* **Students paid more attention to technical details than to following agile practices.** In retrospect this is easy to understand.
+To finish the project, it is necessary to work out technical difficulties.
+Agile practices, on the other hand do not directly contribute to finishing the work.

+  * **None of the teams used test-driven development in the project work:** We had originally planned to mandate test-driven development, but decided against it after the first week.
+Since learning the technical details took more time than planned, we assessed that the combined burden of learning technical details and starting test-driven development would be too much for the students.
+We gave the students a choice, and none of them decided to use test-driven development.

+  * **The teams varied a lot in their adoption of Scrum.** The best team divided the customer wishes to reasonable user stories and the user stories further to individual tasks.
+They split their user stories to the two sprints and updated their backlogs during the sprints to follow the progress of the real work.
+The backlogs of the worst team didn't have a clear distinction between stories and tasks.
+There was no sense of completion at the end of the first sprint, and the team didn't update their backlogs regularly.
+Their backlog didn't give a clear picture of the status of their project.

+### Other observations

-There was a noticeable difference between the Finns and the foreign students.
-The Finns seemed more ready for the course, and in the end got better results.
-There are many possible reasons for this: communication difficulties, prior skills, the lecturer being a TUT alumni, etc. There was a difference in attitude about learning agile development, again Finns being more interested in it.
+* **There was a noticeable difference between the Finns and the foreign students.** The Finns seemed more ready for the course, and in the end got better results.
+There are many possible reasons for this: communication difficulties, prior skills, the lecturer being a TUT alumnus, etc. There was a difference in attitude about learning agile development, again Finns being more interested in it.
 In learning web development and finishing the project, all students showed very good attitude.

-Students were enthusiastic about finishing their project.
-I had to remind the students of the lecture breaks and even then many of them often decided to skip them.
-(I, on the other hand, almost never skipped a break.)
-On many days, some of the students continued working after 16:00.
-This all even when the course corresponded with the first warm sunny days of the spring.

-I underestimated how much of students' time would be consumed by working with technical details.
-This reduced the attention they could focus on agile principles.
-I realized this early on the second week.
-I had planned to mandate Test-driven development, but decided against it, so that the students wouldn't get buried under all the things they had to learn.

-I had underestimated the time the first week's exercises would take.
-This further added to the technical detail burden of the second week.
+* **Scrum
 Some teams

   * agile part smaller: 1. no TDD 2.
 Scrum not really Scrum